As an Amazon Associate, Brew Smartly earns from qualifying purchases. That comes at no extra cost to you. How this works.

 4. May improve brain function and immunity

-Studies on brain and cognitive function have gained huge importance in recent years.
-Numerous studies suggest that high cocoa content can have beneficial effect on brain, mood and memory.
+Studies on the brain and cognitive function have gained huge importance in recent years.
+Numerous studies suggest that high cocoa content can have a beneficial effect on the brain, mood, and memory.

-A couple of recent studies from Loma Linda University that a serving or two of dark chocolate may have positive impact on mood, memory and brain functioning.
+A couple of recent studies from Loma Linda University that a serving or two of dark chocolate may have a positive impact on mood, memory, and brain functioning.

 However, it’s important to know that the changes in the wave were very significant during the earlier times and became normal at the last point.

-In the second study, the participants were asked to eat the same amount chocolate every day for a week.
-Their bloods were collected every day after they had eaten the chocolate so the researchers could measure the changes in the expression of genes, if there is any.
+In the second study, the participants were asked to eat the same amount of chocolate every day for a week.
+Their blood was collected every day after they had eaten the chocolate so the researchers could measure the changes in the expression of genes if there is any.

-As a result of the study it was found that genes involves in immune response were noticed a boost and ones who involve in inflammation were reduced.
+As a result of the study, it was found that genes involve in immune response were noticed a boost, and ones which involve in inflammation were reduced.

-The results of the these studies might be encouraging for people but these were very small pilot studies.
+The results of these studies might be encouraging for people, but these were very small pilot studies.
 More research is needed to confirm the benefits and risks.

-However, since these studies are published peer-reviewed journals, you should consider as preliminary.
+However, since these studies are published in peer-reviewed journals, you should consider them as preliminary.

-So, if you're fan of you dark chocolate, you may carry on, as the research suggests.
+So, if you’re a fan of you dark chocolate, you may carry on, as the research suggests.